nand2mario/tangcore/docs/dev-guide/core-debugging.md

 ## Monitor MCU-FPGA communcation

 The BL616 MCU acts as the master in UART communication.
 Communication happens in commands and responses.
-If you need to observe the communication to help debugging your core, you can do that with the script `python tangcore\firmware-bl616\scripts\liveuart.py <com_port>`.
+If you need to observe the communication to help debugging your core, you can do that with the script `firmware-bl616/scripts/liveuart.py`.
 It will try to decode and dump the communication.
 There are two streams - BL616 to FPGA, and FPGA to BL616.
 So it would be better if you use a 2-UART USB-serial adapter, and connect the wires like this:

 ![](tangcore_uart.drawio.svg)

 The TX pin carries the BL616-to-FPGA stream, and vice versa.
-For instance, core loading looks like this on the TX line,
+For instance, core loading looks like this with `python tangcore\firmware-bl616\scripts\liveuart.py <com_port>` on the TX line,

 ```
 fatfs: found /dev/sda